Marking to Market Meaning

 Example of Marking to Market Calculations in Futures

 Let’s assume two parties are entering into a futures contract involving 30 bales of cotton at $150 per bale with a 6-month maturity.
-This takes the value of security to $4,500 [30*150].
+It takes the value of security to $4,500 [30*150].
 At the end of the next trading day, the price per bale increased to $155.
 The trader in a long position will collect $150 from a trader in a short position [$155 – $150] * 30 bale for this particular day.

 On the flip side, if the mark to the market price for every bale falls to $145, this difference of $150 would be collected by the trader in a short position from the trader in the long position for that particular day.

 From the perspective of maintaining the books of accounts, all gains would be considered as ‘Other Comprehensive IncomeOther Comprehensive IncomeOther comprehensive income refers to income, expenses, revenue, or loss not being realized while preparing the company's financial statements during an accounting period.
 Thus, it is excluded and shown after the net income.’ under the Equity section of the Balance Sheet.
 On the assets side of the Balance sheet, the account of marketable securitiesMarketable SecuritiesMarketable securities are liquid assets that can be converted into cash quickly and are classified as current assets on a company's balance sheet.
 Commercial Paper, Treasury notes, and other money market instruments are included in it. will also increase by the same amount.